wangyifan349/bip39-bip84-mnemonic-recovery/readme2.md

 11. compares each derived address with the target address
 12. prints the recovered mnemonic if a match is found

 The script does not simply compare word combinations blindly.
-It validates the BIP39 checksum first, which removes most invalid candidate phrases before address derivation.
+It validates the BIP39 checksum first, which removes many invalid candidate phrases before address derivation.

 ## Search Complexity